10Kft/10kft-api/README.md

 ### What to do when being throttled?

-Our current recommendation is to implement a progressive back-off approach until your request start processing normally.
-The psuedo-code below illustrate a simple scenario which you may adopt to suite your scenario.
+Our current recommendation is to implement a progressive back-off approach until your requests start processing normally.
+The psuedo-code below illustrate a simple scenario which you may adopt to suit your particular case.

 ```
 // pseudo-code